crowdsecurity/crowdsec/docs/v1.X/docs/user_guide/network.md

 ## Local API -> Database

- - When using a networked database (PostgreSQL or MySQL), only the central API needs to access the database, agents don't have to be able to comunicate with it.
+ - When using a networked database (PostgreSQL or MySQL), only the local API needs to access the database, agents don't have to be able to comunicate with it.

 ## Prometheus -> Agents